shanghai-lectures/shanghai-lectures.github.io/_posts/2023-11-09-TheShanghAILectures2023.md

 ---
-title: The programme of the 2023 edition will be online soon .
+title: The programme of the 2023 edition is online.
 Check it!
 ---

-The programm of the ShanghAI Lectures of the _14th_ Edition  will be soon online.
+The programm of the ShanghAI Lectures of the _14th_ Edition is online.
 The program will be continuously updated.
-Stay tuned!
+Check back soon!